Killers drive plots, and even create them. For many victims, someone has responsibility for their ends.

 Reversal is a prequel to A Kind of Blue, but so is Local Flavor, which begins Doug and Lili’s life on Lafa II and begins to establish some of the background.
 That is, they are new on Lafa II, their only friends are Treve and his family, and they barely have two nickels to rub together.
 All of this is played out against the backdrop of being the only humans in the entire Lafa System.
 Plus the Calafans all seem to be on the make.

-This story was written in response to a challenge to write a happy story, so I went with the color as an indicator of sadness but, also, of far different things.
-For Lili, the first indicator is this one – and it works with the stories as one of the bits of information from Reversal is that Doug is powerful enough that he’s probably going to be able to get by her birth control.
+This story came about in response to a challenge to write a happy story.
+So I went with the color as an indicator of sadness but, also, of far different things.
+For Lili, the first indicator is this one.
+And it works with the stories.
+This is because one of the bits of information from Reversal is that Doug is powerful enough that he’s probably going to be able to get by her birth control.

 The remainder of the story is the surgery and then their wedding, which includes Calafan wedding vows and surprise rings purchased by Doug.